Hip flexor strain is a medical condition when hip flexor muscles become injured, torn, damaged, or inflamed which leads to severe pain and discomfort.

 Pain is the dominant symptom in this condition.
 This can take the following forms:

 - Sudden sharp pain is felt during the exercise.

 - Pain on walking or movement of the thigh.

 - Pain and inability to bring the legs together.

 - Pain on stretching the Skeletal.

-- Pain resisted hip joint flexion (bringing the thigh upward toward the trunk).
+- Pain resisted hip joint flexion.

 - Swelling occurs on the inner thigh.